ProtocolONE/devenv/README.md

     127.0.0.1 admin.protocol.local api.protocol.local auth.protocol.local fs.protocol.local

-Create persistent volumes and network:
+Create persistent volumes and network (under Linux the following commands need to be executed with sudo if you are not logged in as root):

     docker volume create p1-admin-mongo
     docker volume create p1-auth-mongo